ciscodocs/ltrent-2008-clemea25/docs/lab2b_route_traffic_control_policy.md

 | GigabitEthernet 4 | 10.101.101.2 | <font color="#9AAFCB"> **London-FW** GigabitEthernet 4 interface IP address.</font> |

-## Configuring Firewall Service in Configuration Group
+## Configuring Service Chain in Configuration Group

 Next, we will configure a service chain within the service-profile parcel in the configuration group by following the below setps.